 Colors, feelings and textures were inspiration for bassist Marlene Rosenberg’s compositions and albums in the past.
 In contrast, her latest album – “MLK Convergence” – is a response through music to America’s societal and political woes.
 For the recording in NYC, Marlene brings together drummer Lewis Nash and pianist Kenny Barron, a union forming the acronym MLK.
 The title, of course, also evokes the philosophies of the late Martin Luther King Jr.

-The short 360 documentary provides a gives a glimpse behind the scenes of the recording and into the composer’s mindset.
+The short 360 documentary provides a glimpse behind the scenes of the recording and into the composer’s mindset.

 Runtime: 11 min